 Salary and employee benefits are the most sensitive information in an organisation.
 Therefore, in-house payroll has full control instead of exposing the information to a third party.

 Any last-minute changes such as increment, bonus and overtime can be processed and pay without having drag to the following month.
 Company can choose to initiate advance payment such as incentive without having to inform third party outsourced vendor which likely will incur additional charges.

 1. Additional cost

-Besides a dedicated headcount to process payroll, company may invest on payroll software if the headcount is sizable.
+Besides a dedicated headcount to process payroll, the company may invest in payroll software if your company headcount is sizable.

 2. Compliance to statutory changes

 The officer must keep an eye on the recent statutory changes including tax and fund contribution.
 Any failure will subject to re-submission or even penalty.